ikjordan/picozx81/README.md

 | vgamaker222c | GP20 | GP21 | GP22 | GP26 | GP27 | Ground |
 | picomitevga | GP3 | GP4 | GP5 | GP22 | GP26 | Ground |
 | pizero | GP11 | GP12 | GP10 | GP15 | GP13 | Ground |

+The picozx board has a 9-pin joystick port connector built in
 ### Enabling the joystick
 To enable the nine pin joystick set `NinePinJoystick` to `On` in the `[default]` section of the `config.ini` file in the root directory

+It is not necessary to create a `NinePinJoystick` entry to use the joystick port on the picozx board

 # Extra Information
 + The original intention of the emulator was to provide an authentic '80s feel.
 It emulated the hardware that was advertised in the early '80s i.e. QS UDG, Sound, joystick, hi-res mono graphics.
 It has now been extended to provide emulation of some of the amazing ZX81 developments of recent years, such as [Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm).
 It supports the loading and saving of memory blocks, using a syntax similar to ZXpand